GoogleCloudPlatform/community/tutorials/dlp-to-datacatalog-tags/index.md

 ---
 title: Create Data Catalog tags by inspecting BigQuery data with Cloud Data Loss Prevention
-description: Learn how to inspect BigQuery data using Cloud Data Loss Prevention and automatically create Cloud Data Catalog tags for sensitive elements with results from inspection scans.
+description: Learn how to inspect BigQuery data using Cloud Data Loss Prevention and automatically create Data Catalog tags for sensitive elements with results from inspection scans.
 author: scellis,costamarcelo
-tags: BigQuery, Cloud Data Loss Prevention, Cloud Data Catalog, Java
+tags: database, Cloud DLP, Java, PII
-date_published: 2020-04-24
+date_published: 2020-04-27
 ---

 Cloud Data Loss Prevention (Cloud DLP) can help you to discover, inspect, and classify sensitive elements in your data.
 The